A Poppy To Remember

 We turn to Veterans Affairs Canada for the most thoughtful answer.
 ‘The poppy,’ they write, ‘became widespread in Europe after soils in France and Belgium became rich in lime from debris and rubble from the fighting during the First World War.
 These little red flowers also flourished around the gravesites of the war dead.’

 Lapel poppies are designed to be worn on the left torso, close to the heart.
 Those poppies you see for sale at the till help raise money for veterans in financial distress.
-This year, the Royal Canadian Legion is running a Digital Poppy Campaign where you can dedicate yours to a veteran in their name.

 Canadian poet and surgeon Lieutenant Colonel John McCrae, MD evoked the poppy in his powerful poem: In Flanders Fields.